 Psilocybin mushrooms, or ’shrooms: Psilocybin mushrooms are a family of fungi often referred to as “magic mushrooms.”
 Users who ingest these mushrooms have reported intense feelings of euphoria, distorted cognition, visual and auditory hallucinations, lack of coordination and confusion.

-PCP: PCP, or phencyclidine, is a dissociative substance that was originally created as an anesthetic.
+PCP: PCP, or phencyclidine, is a dissociative substance that was originally created as an anaesthetic.
 It was first brought to mainstream attention in the 60s and was known as the “the Peace Pill.”
 PCP may cause users to experience feelings of detachment from their surroundings and their general sense of self.
 PCP is packaged as a white crystalline powder and can be dissolved or broken down in water or alcohol.
 PCP is defined as a Schedule II drug.

 Ecstasy: Ecstasy, or MDMA, is a stimulant that induces feelings of exhilaration and extreme joy or happiness.
 Ecstasy can cause a user to “crash,” after the psychoactive effects have gone away due to the reduction in serotonin.
 Ecstasy is often taken as a pill and is heavily associated with the club culture.